joekreu/basic_pcp/README.md

 (without loops) and more or less _functional_ (in the sense of functional programming).

-All these parsers accept the same JSON syntax for operator definitions.
+All these parsers accept the same syntax for operator definitions.

-Analysis of the code and test results support this claim: \
+Analysis of the code and test results support this claim:

 _All basic parsers accept the same set of expressions and create identical_ _results with identical input, provided they use identical operator and_ _binding power definitions.
 In the parse process, they create_